PetroIvaniuk/covid-19/README.md

 - [Daily level information on the affected people from Ministry of Healthcare (Ukraine)](https://moz.gov.ua/article/news/operativna-informacija-pro-poshirennja-koronavirusnoi-infekcii-2019-ncov-)

 ## Conferences ##
+- [NLP COVID-19 Workshop an emergency workshop at ACL 2020](https://www.nlpcovid19workshop.org/).
+We invite submissions related to any aspect of natural language processing (NLP) applied to combat the COVID-19 pandemic, in an open, rapid review format that will allow this active and late-breaking research to be shared and discussed, July 9-10, 2020
 - [COVID-19 and AI: A Virtual Conference](https://hai.stanford.edu/events/covid-19-and-ai-virtual-conference/overview) will address a developing public health crisis, April 1, 2020
 - [COVID-19 Global Hackathon](https://covid-global-hackathon.devpost.com/), March 26-30, 2020.
 The COVID-19 Global Hackathon is an opportunity for developers to build software solutions that drive social impact, with the aim of tackling some of the challenges related to the current coronavirus (COVID-19) pandemic.